-- Soften views of housing from the countryside by use of planting, by retaining appropriate hedges and by siting open space carefully (particularly in views from Howe Grove and across the Gade valley) - Provide a soft edge to the countryside and ensure visual and physical separation from Piccotts End - Provide pleasant footpath and cycle access through the site to link with the surrounding countryside.
+- Soften views of housing from the countryside by use of planting, by retaining appropriate hedgerows and by siting open space carefully (particularly taking account of views from Howe Grove Wood and across the Gade valley). - Provide a soft edge to the countryside and ensure visual and physical separation from Piccotts End. - Provide pleasant footpath and cycle access through the site to link with the surrounding countryside. - 5.18 As set out earlier, development of this site should accord with the landscape objectives identified in Chapter 4 of this Master Plan.
+As set out in Objective 1, a buffer should be provided between the new housing and the countryside, in a similar way to the boundary around the nearby Woodhall area of Grovehill.
+Additionally, the development will incorporate landscaping along the edges of each block of housing, and existing hedgerows will be retained wherever possible.
+The hedgerow corridor along Piccotts End Lane will help to maintain the views across the valley, from Margaret Lloyd Park and Piccotts End, while continuing to provide an important non-motorised route through.